 A Water Leak alarm is a generic phrase used to explain a number of different devices to alert you of the possibility of a water leak (or even flood) at your property.
 There is a huge range of different types of water leak alarm (more on this below), with some being very affordable, with other more sophisticated alarms being much more expensive.
 In this article we look at the whole subject of water leak alarms, how they work and, importantly, what the pros and cons of them are so you are aware of their benefits as well as their limitations.

-We will explain this more later but, it is important to highlight that water leak alarms are not generally designed to locate a water leak, they just indicate that you might have one.
+We will explain this more later but, it is important to highlight that water leak alarms are not generally designed to locate a water leak, they just indicate that you might have one, like possibly a loft tank leak.
 If you need to know where a leak we advise using the services of a leak detection expert such as us.

 Why would I need a Water Leak Alarm?